brandonscript/bootstrap-brandy/README.md

 ### 2. Set the title of your style guide

-Open `/style/title.html` and change the text to something like 'My Style Guide'
+Open `/components/title.html` and change the title tag's text.

 ### 3. Add your own CSS into the style guide
 Define your custom boostrap overrides (and custom styles) in `theme.css`.